JackKelly/light-speed-io/design.md

                 - Some potential answers:
                     - Use tokio!
 This might be a classic use-case requiring tokio.
 But!
 We'll still have tasks which block for much longer than the 100 microseconds recommended by Tokio.
 So...
                     - Use Rayon! <--- **CURRENTLY MY PREFERRED IDEA!!**
                         - Hmm...
 Can we just use `ring.completion().par_iter()`???
 Which I _think_ wouldn't use a blocking thread synchronization primitive (instead it would use work steeling).
 I could test this pretty easily (10 lines of Rust?!).
-I think I'd still need a mechanism to keep the submission queue topped up.
+                        - How to keep the submission queue topped up?
+Maybe a separate thread (not part of the worker thread pool, because we don't want to take CPU cores away from decompression).
+Set `IORING_SETUP_CQ_NODROP`.
+Then check for `-EBUSY` returned from `io_uring_submit()`, and wait before submitting, and warn the user that the CQ needs to be larger.
+When using `IORING_SETUP_SQPOLL`, also need to check `io_uring_has_overflow()` before submitting (and warn the user if overflow).
+See [my SO Q&A](https://stackoverflow.com/questions/77580828/how-to-guarantee-that-the-io-uring-completion-queue-never-overflows/77580829#77580829).
                         - [`ndarray` uses Rayon](https://docs.rs/ndarray/latest/ndarray/parallel/index.html).
-                        - can we make life as simple as possible: We start by doing `file_chunks.par_iter().for_each_init(init, op)`.
+                        - **I don't think the following idea will work...** can we make life as simple as possible: We start by doing `file_chunks.par_iter().for_each_init(init, op)`.
 Each worker thread will have its own entire io_uring: each thread will have a submission queue and a completion queue (initialised by the `init` closure).
 The `op` closure will call `join(a, b)`.
 Closure `a` submits a read op to the submission queue (or blocks if the submission queue is full).
 Closure `b` takes a single item from the completion queue, and processes it; or blocks if there's no data yet.
 No, no, this won't work: this will only submit one request at once, because this thread will block!
                           - But how to persist io_urings in Rayon?
                             - It may be as simple as using [`for_each_init`](https://docs.rs/rayon/latest/rayon/iter/trait.ParallelIterator.html#method.for_each_init) to init an io_uring for each thread.
 But [this github comment](https://github.com/rayon-rs/rayon/issues/718) from 2020 suggests that the init function is called many more times than the number of threads.
                             - Failing that, use the [`thread_local` crate](https://docs.rs/thread_local/1.1.7/thread_local/), to create a separate io_uring local to each thread?